 2. Apply the Principle of Specificity

 It’s critical to be aware of your precise objectives; whether they are to build muscle mass, reduce body fat, or enhance cardiovascular fitness, you should create a program that is tailored to meet them.
-Accordingly, the exercises, sets, repetitions, and intensity must be adjusted to the individual’s unique demands and goals.
+Accordingly, the exercise routine, sets, repetitions, and intensity must be adjusted to the individual’s unique demands and goals.
 Applying the principle of specificity will enable you to develop a program that is more successful and efficient in assisting you in achieving your goals.

 “Design a workout that prepares an athlete to play a sport, not a workout that mimics one of the strength sports (bodybuilding, powerlifting, Olympic lifting).” – Michael Boyle, Strength and Conditioning and Strength Training Consultant